wilboron/flask-tutorial/README.md

 ```
 Now you need to create the database

-- First setup the env for the flask app
+- First setup the env for the flask app.
 ```sh
 export FLASK_APP=flaskr
 ```